 The keen observer will note that this keyboard pictured above has the Malt layout.
 When buying a Maltron, different key layouts can be ordered.
-(Each keyboard is literally hand made in the United Kingdom, which is why it sometimes takes so long to arrive.)
+(Each keyboard is literally hand made in the United Kingdom, which is why it sometimes takes longer to arrive, compared to obtaining a standard keyboard off the shelf.)
 As well as Maltron, the keyboard can come with QWERTY, AZERTY and Dvorak layouts as alternatives, selectable at the push of a key or setting a DIP switch.

 So looking at the criteria listed above, which a truly ergonomic keyboard must meet, the Maltron ticks all boxes.